History of Bam Adebayo in Timeline

 On March 12, 2017, Adebayo grabbed nine rebounds to help the Kentucky Wildcats defeat Arkansas 82–65 and win the SEC Championship.

-In 2017, Bam Adebayo was drafted by the Miami Heat as the 14th overall pick.
+In 2017, Bam Adebayo was selected by the Miami Heat in the NBA draft.

 December 10, 2019: First Career Triple-Double